victor-m-p/cognitive-attractors/README.md

 ## Overview

-Code for "Cognitive Attractors in the Cultural Evolution of Religion".
+Pre-review code for "Cognitive Attractors in the Cultural Evolution of Religion".

 Victor Møller Poulsen and Simon DeDeo

 Submitted to *COGSCI*, 1 February 2023.

+Relies on preprocessing, and inference from https://github.com/victor-m-p/cultural-landscapes (https://www.mdpi.com/1099-4300/25/2/264)

 ## Components

 ### ```/data```
-* ```data/mdl_final```: processed DRH data (post-MPF).
+* ```data/mdl_experiments```: processed DRH data (post-MPF).
 * ```data/clean```: processed DRH data (pre-MPF).
 * ```data/reference```: reference files (i.e. ensuring links between questions and cultures).
 * ```data/analysis```: files used for the DRH analysis in ```/DRH```.

 Raw data from the DRH (i.e. pre-curation) is not provided given size limits.
-This might be available upon request.
+The analysis presented here relies on the curation and inferred parameters of https://github.com/victor-m-p/cultural-landscapes.

 ### ```/fig```
 Figures for "Inferring Cultural Landscapes with the Inverse Ising Model".
 Currently only the figures for ```5.
 Results: The Database of Religious History``` (see ```/DRH``` for code).